-CFX's Investment Policy requires execution of a third-party custodial
+CFX's Investment Policy requires execution of a third-party custodial safekeeping agreement for all purchased securities and requires that securities be designated as an asset of CFX.

-As of June 30, 2017 and 2016, all of CFX's securities were held in a bank's trust/custodial department in CFX's name.
+As of June 30, 2018 and 2017, all of CFX's securities were held in a bank's trust/custodial department in CFX's name.